david8zhang/pirate-rpg/readme.md

 - Weapon hitboxes when hitting multiple enemies is not being deleted

+## Easy wins

+- exclude slash effect animation from depth sorting
+- change particle type for when boulders are hit
+- add new resource type for boulder

 ## Must haves for Alpha release:

 - Bigger map with more islands and more tiles